 Reading and Phonics

 Reading in EYFS and KS1 is taught initially using a systematic, synthetic phonic approach.
 Phonics is taught daily as a discrete lesson and we use Letters and Sounds as a core scheme to teach synthetic phonics which is multi-sensory, exciting and engaging.
 During the Foundation Stage and Key Stage 1 children develop their phonic knowledge and skills and apply these in both reading and spelling.
 As developing readers, children are encouraged to use a wider range of strategies to aid decoding of text and to enhance their understanding of material across a range of genre.
+The reading scheme used for KS1 includes a variety of texts which are banded at an appropriate level.

 Phonics Play is a website packed with interactive phonics games and many different resources to help your child use their phonics skills in reading.